The Real Cure for Eye Strain

 • Digital screen settings: It helped a little bit when I reduced my computer and smartphone brightness to the lowest level I was comfortable with, and used the monitor’s preset “warm” setting.
 Alternatively, the free night-filter/red-shift apps are also helpful.
 What also helped, was using matte displays or positioning the screens in such a way that reflections on the screen did not cause glare.
 Anti-glare coatings did not reduce my chronic strain even a little bit because digital screens or blue light was not the primary cause for strain.
 The chronic strain was a result of a lack of periodic rest and sleep.

 • “exact power” myth & “wear always” myth: My eye power is measured -4.5 (right) and -4.75 (left), but my eyes feel comfortable only if both spectacle lenses are -4.5.
 Also, for near-work (like computer use or reading the newspaper), my eyes are a lot more comfortable with lenses of power -2.0 (ordinary glass lens spectacles without any coatings, purchased in 1998, and I have absolutely no problem using it even today).
 When eyes are strained, lenses of a power lower than the measured eye power have been a lot more comfortable.
-Sadly, many doctors are not being taught that severely strained eyes are a lot more sensitive.
+Sadly, many people are not being informed that severely strained eyes are a lot more sensitive.
 They remain stuck with the wrong belief that the lens power needs to be exact, and followup treatments revolve around lens power instead of realizing or checking that the primary cause of the strain may be the severe lack of sleep/rest/nutrition.
 I’ve also realized that it isn’t necessary to wear the spectacles always.
 When reading a book or viewing my phone, or walking around my house, I don’t need spectacles.
 However, when safety is important (like driving, etc.), I use spectacles of power -4.5.

 • Dry eyes: It was extremely rare, and happened only when I lost sleep or when my eyes were over-strained.
 A feeling of roughness between the eyeball and eyelid.
 When I took rest, it always got resolved on its own within a few hours.
 Doctors found my tear film to be normal.
 Don’t forget to drink sufficient water and blink.